henrynwagbara14/data_professional_survey_2025/README.md

 The exploratory data analysis (EDA) included:
 - **Visualizations**: Bar charts, histograms, and scatter plots were used to analyze the data.
-- **Initial Findings**: A significant proportion of survey respondents have a background in computer science.
+- **Initial Findings**: A significant proportion of survey respondents have a background in data science.
+- A significant proportion of survey respondents' favourite programming language is Python.

 ## Visualization

 ### Results

-The results were visualized using Power BI to create various charts and graphs to showcase key findings, including:
+The results were visualized using Power BI to create various charts and graphs to showcase key findings.
-- **Salary vs. Industry**: A scatter plot showing how salaries vary across different industries.
-- **Job Satisfaction**: Bar charts depicting respondents’ satisfaction with various aspects of their job (e.g., salary, work-life balance, etc.).
-- **Career Breakthrough Difficulty**: A histogram showing how difficult respondents found it to break into the data field.

----

 ## Findings